miaozhuojun/miaozhuojun.github.io/_posts/2021-01-15-dominator.md

       Fig.1.
 A flowgraph

       <div class="mermaid">
       sequenceDiagram
-        loop every day
-          Alice->>John: Hello John, how are you?
+        Alice-->>John: Hello John, how are you?
         John-->>Alice: Great!
-        end
       </div>

     - Every vertex is an ancestor and a descendant of itself.[^3]